0x00K1/AnonyChat/README.md

 ![Your Icon](icon.ico)
 # AnonyChat
-Anonychat is a command-line interface (CLI) based chat application that enables users to connect and communicate in a secure and user-friendly environment.
+AnonyChat is a command-line interface (CLI) based chat application that enables users to connect and communicate in a secure and user-friendly environment.
 Designed with a focus on privacy chatting, it provides essential functionalities for both regular users and server root, ensuring private and safe communication.

 🔐 **Important**: Read the "ChatServer&&Client with SSL/TLS Encryption" section below to understand how Anonychat ensures privacy through SSL/TLS encryption.